keng404/monitor_ica_analysis_run/README.md

-# monitor ICA analysis run
+# Monitor ICA analysis run
-## scripts and demo code to monitor and troubleshoot analysis runs in ICA
+## This repo contains scripts and demo code to monitor and troubleshoot analysis runs in ICA

-####### scripts and demo code to monitor analysis runs in ICA
+## scripts and demo code to monitor analysis runs in ICA
 - test_websocket.py
 - requirements.txt --- contains modules to run ```pip install``` on

-# If analysis run is InProgress --- this script hopes to help stream logs
+## If analysis run is InProgress --- this script hopes to help stream logs
-# If analysis run is completed (i.e. Succeeded or Failed)--- this script will download the logs
+## If analysis run is completed (i.e. Succeeded or Failed)--- this script will download the logs

-You can use the docker image  ```keng404/monitor_ica_analysis_run:0.0.1``` with all the appropriate scripts and libraries installed
+# You can use the docker image  ```keng404/monitor_ica_analysis_run:0.0.1``` with all the appropriate scripts and libraries installed

 [See here for the Docker image](https://hub.docker.com/repository/docker/keng404/monitor_ica_analysis_run/tags?page=1&ordering=last_updated)

-# template command line
+# Template command line
 ```bash
 python3 test_websocket.py --api_key_file {FILE} [--project_name {STR}|--project_id {STR}] [OPTIONAL:--analysis_name {STR} | --analysis_id {STR}]
 ```